Wellbeing through problem solving and developing positive autism identity

 - Weekly one hour online 1- to-1 mentoring sessions,

-- An online support group.
+- An online support group (zoom).

-Online means via zoom or forum.
 Our Pathway mentoring programme will help you to better understand what it means (and doesn’t mean) to be autistic and to help you to formulate and progress towards achieving your personal goals.

 The mentoring will help you to problem solve, deal with the complexity of your individual situation, help you to understand strengths, sort out a sense of direction in your life and gain confidence.
 It will provide tailored support and accountability for progression.